Coolcate Logo

 A Piece of the Action

 Nucky Johnson held the position of Atlantic County Republican Executive committee secretary, a politically important position.
-He succeeded local political boss Louis Kuehnle, who was convicted of corruption.
+He succeeded local political boss Louis Kuehnle, a man convicted of corruption.
 But Atlantic City was already running on vice and corruption, so Nucky Johnson merely stepped in to carve out a piece of the action for himself.
 Nucky knew very well every aspect of the vice business in the city, and was more than happy to allow it continue—for a piece of the pie.
 Johnson received a sizeable percentage of every gambling, bootlegging, speakeasy, and prostitution operation in town.
 And when Prohibition rolled in, so did the big money.
 Nucky Johnson now cornered the market on alcohol distribution on the East Coast.
 And once he became the county treasurer, he held the purse strings for the entire vice business.
 And business was booming.

 The World’s Playground